awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-demographics.md

 Shows the proportions of app users who use various device makes \(such as Apple or Samsung\)\.

 **User location**
-Shows Shows the countries and regions where users of your apps are located\.
+Shows the countries and regions where users of your apps are located\.

 *Custom attributes*
 Shows custom attributes that are reported by your app\.